The Sensory and Physical Support Service

-The Hearing Impairment Team can support children and young people who have a medically diagnosed hearing impairment.
+The Deaf Support Team can support children and young people who have a medically diagnosed hearing loss/deafness.
 This may include:

-- permanent hearing impairment in two ears (bilateral) or one ear (unilateral)
+- permanent deafness/hearing loss in two ears (bilateral) or one ear (unilateral)

 - a permanent mild, moderate, severe or profound hearing loss diagnosed by an audiologist